Mkhosravi91/stochastic-optimization/README.md

      'surplus.gms lo=2'

-   2. GAMS will import `inputs.xlsx`, solve the deterministic-equivalent SAA, and write the results to `surpluses.xlsx` in the same directory.
+   2. GAMS will import `inputs.xlsx`, solve the deterministic-equivalent SAA, and write the results to output_sales.gdx file.
+To export results to Excel from GAMS, first navigate to the projdir folder and drag the output_sales.gdx file into the GAMS IDE.
+Once the GDX file is loaded, right-click on the opened window and select "Write", followed by "Write Symbol to Excel".
+Then, choose the desired variable (in this case, surplus) to extract and export its values to an Excel file.
+This procedure enables structured and accessible presentation of the model's output data for further analysis.
 Open `surpluses.xlsx` to view the optimal surplus decisions and scenario-by-scenario recourse metrics.

 ## Mathematical Formulation
 You can download the full mathematical formulation (as a PDF) here: